lf-/blog/content/posts/nix-and-haskell.md

 documentation comments on functions, and often it is useful to read the library function source alongside the documentation.

-I recommend having a terminal with a `nix repl` and the [nix-doc](https://github.com/lf-/nix-doc) plugin and an editor with a checkout of the `nixpkgs` source code open while working on Nix stuff.
+I recommend keeping the nixpkgs source code open while working on Nix stuff, and using `nix-doc` and a `nix repl` to help find things.
+I've written [another post][nix finding post] on this workflow.

+[nix finding post]: ./finding-functions-in-nixpkgs.md

 # Implementation